This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 - Next Steps

 The current version of the Direct to Cloud Agent is 0.2.3.
 You can check your protected machine's installed version from the agent tray icon.
-The latest release of the Direct to Cloud Agent is always available at download.datto.com.
+The Direct to Cloud Agent's latest release is always available at download.datto.com.
 See the Direct to Cloud Agent Release Notes article for detailed release information.

-If you are running Version 0.2.1 or earlier of the Direct to Cloud Agent, you will need to manually update to the latest release.
+If you are running Version 0.2.1 or earlier of the Direct to Cloud Agent, you must manually update to the latest release.
 To do so:

 1. Use the Windows Programs and Features utility to uninstall your current Direct to Cloud agent software.